Getting Started with Arcade Tiled RPG¶

 Create Collection Script¶

-Add to assets/scripts/forest_scripts.json:
+Add to assets/data/scripts/forest.json:

 {